Count Function in VBA Excel

 Sub Count_Example1() Range("C2").Value = WorksheetFunction.Count(Range("A1:A7")) End Sub

-Ok, these are three simple steps to arrive the result.
+These are three simple steps to arrive at the result.

-As usual, we got the result as 3 like how we got when we applied VBA COUNT function in a worksheet.
+As usual, we got the result as 3, like when we applied the VBA COUNT function in a worksheet.

-If observe the formula bar we have not got the formula rather we just got the result of the formula.
-To apply the formula to the cell C2 we need to alter our code.
+If we observe the formula bar, we have not got the formula.
+Rather, we just got the result of the formula.
+Therefore, we must alter our code to apply the formula to cell C2.
 Below is the code to apply the formula.